julian-rose/FreeRTOS-for-Agon/README.md

 FreeRTOS provides concurrency and time, and MOS provides the system services.
 <p>

-This port to Agon Light integrates FreeRTOS version 20221201-LTS (10.5.1) with the Zilog ZDSII eZ80Acclaim! version 5.3.5 (Build 23020901) C language toolset.
+This Agon Light port integrates FreeRTOS version 20221201-LTS (10.5.1) with the Zilog ZDSII eZ80Acclaim! version 5.3.5 (Build 23020901) C language toolset.
 The choice of version 20221201-LTS prioritises stability over latest and greatest.
 For a detailed description of the Agon port, refer to the README in